Keyfactor/bosch-ipcamera-orchestrator/README.md

 Keyfactor Username	|Username for API calls in Keyfactor Command.
 Certificate Usage	|Bosch Camera usage code.
 See options above.
 Orchestrator	|This is the orchestrator server registered with the appropriate capabilities to manage this certificate store type.
-Store Password	|Password for Keyfactor Username used for API calls.
+Store Password	|Password for Keyfactor Username used for Keyfactor API call during certificate reenrollment jobs.
 Inventory Schedule	|The interval that the system will use to report on what certificates are currently in the store.
 Use SSL	|This should NOT be checked.